pkboom/albert-laravel-page/README.md

-# Show laravel project page on chrome
+# Show a laravel project page on chrome

 # Add a directory